Taj Mahal (album)

-Taj Mahal is the debut album by American guitarist and vocalist Taj Mahal.
+Taj Mahal is the debut album by the American guitarist and vocalist Taj Mahal.
 Recorded in 1967, it contains blues songs by Sleepy John Estes, Robert Johnson, and Sonny Boy Williamson II reworked in contemporary blues- and folk-rock styles.
 Also included is Taj Mahal's adaptation of Blind Willie McTell's "Statesboro Blues", which inspired the popular Allman Brothers Band recording.

 Taj Mahal, who provides the vocals and blues harmonica, is backed by guitarists Jesse Ed Davis and Ry Cooder.
 Columbia Records released the album in February 1968 to favorable reviews, however, it did not reach the album charts.

 Album cover

 The Victorian house featured on the cover, known as the Salt Box, was once located on Bunker Hill Avenue in Los Angeles' Bunker Hill neighborhood.
-Designated a city landmark in 1962, it was one of only two homes that were saved and relocated, only for both be destroyed by an arson-caused fire in 1969 while awaiting restoration at the future site of the Heritage Square Museum.
+Designated a city landmark in 1962, it was one of only two homes that were saved and relocated, only for both to be destroyed by an arson-caused fire in 1969 while awaiting restoration at the future site of the Heritage Square Museum.
 Bunker Hill Avenue no longer exists and the entire 2-block area around the home's original location is now the site of the Wells Fargo Center.